 The PMB has the power to delay proceedings to evict some tenants.
 This section will provide you with information about the PMB's power.

 The Landlord and Tenant Act governs leases generally, whether agricultural, commercial or otherwise.
 The Act does not apply to residential leases governed by The Residential Tenancies Act, 2006.

 The Agricultural Leaseholds Act provides some additional rights for tenants in agricultural leases to remove crops after the end of the term if harvest is delayed by weather or other reason.
 Under sections 5 and 6 of that Act, the PMB has the power to hear disputes and make orders permitting re-entry for completion of harvesting.

 Decisions of the PMB are published by CanLII.

-The Court of Queen's Bench has general jurisdiction under The Landlord and Tenant Act to make orders declaring leases to be terminated, whether by expiration or by reason of breach, and to grant to the landlord an order for possession.
+The Court of King's Bench has general jurisdiction under The Landlord and Tenant Act to make orders declaring leases to be terminated, whether by expiration or by reason of breach, and to grant to the landlord an order for possession.

 Under section 14 of The Provincial Mediation Board Act, the PMB has the power to delay applications for possession and to delay enforcement of orders for possession.
 The powers of the PMB in subsection (1) are: